Naval Systems

 Type

-Missile range instrumentation ship
+Missile range instrumentation and space-tracking ship class

 Service note